Understanding the Great Depression: Causes, consequences, and the road to recovery

 As a result, people began to limit their spending in order to just afford food for their families.

 Since no one was buying their products, factories had to reduce their output.
-Ultimately, they had to fire workers who were no longer needed.
+As a result, they had to fire workers who were no longer needed.

 Ultimately, the number of people without jobs continued to increase during the first few years of the Great Depression.